 At least one social media account administrator must be a full-time employee.
 A minimum of two faculty or staff members must have access to the accounts.
-When an account administrator leaves their position at the university, they must surrender account passwords to their immediate supervisor.
-Account passwords should be changed as soon as possible.
+When an account administrator leaves their position at the university, their access to all passwords should be removed via LastPass Enterprise.
+If needed, account passwords should be changed as soon as possible.

-Accounts must be marked as “official” where the channel allows (for example, in a Twitter bio or in Facebook’s About section).
+Accounts must be marked as “official” where the channel allows (e.g., in a Twitter bio or in Facebook’s “About” section).
 Accounts must also provide contact information or links to a relevant txstate.edu page.
-Accounts should follow the university’s brand and visual guidelines.

-Accounts may be listed on the official Social Media Directory if they meet the following qualifications:
+Accounts may be listed on the official Social Media Directory if they meet all the following qualifications:

 only follow accounts relevant to Texas State or groups related to their institutional purpose;

 contain content relevant to the Texas State community;

 include a link to the unit’s official webpage;